Nu-SCPTheme/scipnet/src/deeds/README.md

 **Errors:**
 None outside of standard errors.

 ### `GET /sys/page/history`

 Gets a list of revisions from the page's history.

 **Parameters:**

-* `revision-start` - The start of the set of revisions to load.
+* `revisions-start` - The start of the set of revisions to load.
-* `revision-count` - The number of revisions to load.
+* `revisions-count` - The number of revisions to load.

 **Result:**
 * `revisions: object[]` - An array that MUST consist of JSON objects of the following structure: